bsccf/Uni-notes/Mechanics structures and materials/Materials/3 Failure of materials/9 Ceramics/ceramics.md

 - Generally the [[cations]] will be smaller than the [[anions]] since they have lost there outer [[electron shell]].
 - The structure is heavily effected by the realtive sizes of the ions and there charges.

+[[Ceramics notes]] contains lots more important intorductory information about ceramics.